xlastfire/terabox-upload-tool/README.md

 We are actively seeking contributors to add the following features:

-1. Fetch Files:

-   * Provide options to filter by file types, size, or date modified.
-   * Need to Implement add resouces URL in file list objects.
-2. Delete Files:
+1. Delete Files:

    * Enable users to delete specific files or directories from their Terabox storage.
    * Include safeguards like confirmation prompts before deletion.
-3. Error Handling Enhancements:
+2. Error Handling Enhancements:

    * Improve error messages for easier debugging and user guidance.
-4. Automated Tests:
+3. Automated Tests:

    * Add test cases to ensure reliability and robustness.
-5. Documentation Updates:
+4. Documentation Updates:

    * Expand guides with screenshots and example workflows.